Hi. I’m Joanna.

 My biggest inspiration for Journey to Legacy is my older sister, Laurie.

 At the age of 67, Laurie found out she had 3 months to live due to a rare form of cervical cancer.
 She passed away the day after her son’s wedding and now has a granddaughter, Maddy, and a grandson, Benjamin, who will never truly know her.
-Laurie was a hero who left this earth without a chance to write down and share her stories and wisdom.
+Laurie was a hero who left this earth without a chance to write down her stories so that her grandchildren and those who follow will know her as more than a face in a picture.

 When I hear stories from others who lost loved ones and wish they had something to help them feel more connected to those they lost, my passion for legacy grows.